boochow/microbit-MPL115A1-barometer/README.md

 - Forum threads about the MPL115A1  somewhere that claimed the temperature calculation algorithm in the datasheet is wrong, giving consistently low readings.
 See https://github.com/hackscribble/microbit-MPL115A1-barometer/issues/1

 - This version of the code retains the formula for calculating sea level pressure (P0) that was used in the original program.
 It is different from that shown in source [3] below, which factors in temperature as well as altitude.
+See https://github.com/hackscribble/microbit-MPL115A1-barometer/issues/2

 ## History